skypilot-org/skypilot/docs/source/reference/storage.rst

 be faster since it is persistent and requires fewer uploads from your local machine if the data is not changing.

+**💡 Example use-case**: Uploading local dataset or files once and using it in multiple tasks.

 .. code-block:: yaml

-  # Creates a Sky Storage object once and re-uses it in multiple tasks and runs
+  # Creates a bucket and re-uses it in multiple tasks and runs
   file_mounts:
-    /mydata:
+    /my_data:
         name: my-sky-bucket
         source: ~/my_local_path
         store: s3